martinatogna/TinyIO-library-for-printf-and-scanf-/README.md

-# Custom Printf and Scanf Implementation with AXI UART Lite
+# Custom Printf and Scanf Implementation
-This project builds upon existing implementations of printf and scanf functionalities sourced from [mpaland/printf](https://github.com/mpaland/printf/tree/master) and [MuratovAS/mini-scanf](https://github.com/MuratovAS/mini-scanf).
-The goal is to redefine the _getchar() and _putchar() functions to utilize the AXI UART Lite IP from Xilinx.
+TThis project leverages existing implementations of printf and scanf functionalities sourced from [mpaland/printf](https://github.com/mpaland/printf/tree/master) and [MuratovAS/mini-scanf](https://github.com/MuratovAS/mini-scanf) adapting them to integrate seamlessly with custom I/O interfaces commonly found in embedded systems.

 # Project Overview
 The project focuses on adapting standard input/output operations (printf and scanf) to communicate over UART using the AXI UART Lite IP core.
 This approach involves:

-Implementing a custom UART structure based on the AXI UART Lite register map as specified in the [Xilinx AXI UART Lite Documentation](https://docs.amd.com/v/u/en-US/pg142-axi-uartlite).
-Redefining _getchar() to wait until a character is received (rx becomes non-empty) and then returning it.
-Redefining _putchar() to wait until the transmit buffer (tx) is empty before sending a character.
-These adaptations are essential to integrate UART communication seamlessly with the printf and scanf functionalities, allowing for serial communication in embedded systems or other applications where UART is utilized.
+The core of this project is the implementation of standard input/output operations (printf and scanf) tailored for embedded systems.
+It includes:
+- Implementation of standard printf and scanf functionalities from established libraries.
+- Customization of _putchar() to handle output operations efficiently.
+- Customization of _getchar() to manage input operations effectively.
+It's crucial to customize these implementations to seamlessly integrate with the specific serial communication interfaces.

 ## File Structure
 The project directory is structured as follows: